INFORMATION REGARDING FEES HERE

 - Three amazingly scenic, challenging, and well-marked routes

 - Route signage marking every turn, cue sheets, route maps at each rest stop, and course marshals to guide you

-- Rest stops atop every gap with the foods you expect at endurance cycling events (PBJ, Hammer Fuels and Fluids, an assortment of fresh fruits), plus a variety of specialty treats
+- Rest stops with the foods you expect at endurance cycling events (PBJ, Hammer Fuels and Fluids, an assortment of fresh fruits), plus a variety of specialty treats

 Riders seeking a bit of additional motivation can empty the tank by attempting to set personal bests and compare themselves to others on each gap.
 Upload your climb times (for any or all of the four gaps) via Garmin or iPhone to Strava and compare your times on our event KOM and QOM segments for each gap.

-There are three parking lots, all within easy walking or riding distance to the registration area and start.
+There is one main parking lot, within easy walking or riding distance to the registration area and start.

 - At the venue at 110 Airport Drive.

 *If road closure or construction affects access to a designated ‘Gap Challenge’, the most challenging gap will become the ‘Gap Challenge.’